 (c) The Secretary of State shall conduct a program for the preparation of county base maps pursuant to standards prepared by the Secretary.

 (c1) The Secretary of State, shall, in cooperation with the Secretary of Revenue, conduct a program for the preparation of county cadastral maps pursuant to standards prepared by the Secretary of State.

-(d) Upon the joint request of any board of county commissioners and the register of deeds and subject to available resources of personnel and funds, the Secretary shall make a management study of the office of register of deeds, using assistance from the Office of State Personnel.
+(d) Upon the joint request of any board of county commissioners and the register of deeds and subject to available resources of personnel and funds, the Secretary shall make a management study of the office of register of deeds, using assistance from the Office of State Human Resources.
 At the conclusion of the study, the Secretary shall make nonbinding recommendations to the board, the register of deeds, and to the General Assembly.

 (d1) The Secretary of State shall make comparative salary studies periodically of all registers of deeds offices and at the conclusion of each study the Secretary of State shall present his written findings and shall make recommendations to the board of county commissioners and register of deeds of each county.

-(e) The Secretary of State, in cooperation with the Secretary of Cultural Resources and in accordance with G.S.
-121‑5(c) and G.S.
-132‑8.1, shall undertake research and provide advice and technical assistance to local governments on the following aspects of land records management:
+(e) The Secretary of State, in cooperation with the Secretary of Natural and Cultural Resources and in accordance with G.S.
+121-5(c) and G.S.
+132-8.1, shall undertake research and provide advice and technical assistance to local governments on the following aspects of land records management: